Travelling with Dogs and Cats from the UK

 If your pet already has the rabies shot and is valid when you leave the UK, but will expire by the time you want to re-enter the UK, you have to have it done before the expiration date in order to be continuously valid or else if you let it lapse just one day, you have to wait 21 days to be valid again.
 Your pets won’t be allowed back into the UK without a valid rabies vaccination.

-Coming back with your pets into the UK you need to have the above plus the worm treatment.
+Coming back with your pets into the UK you need to have the above plus the worm treatment for your dog only.
 Cats don’t need the worm treatment.

 As simple as it is to give the dog a tablet or two, this one has to be done by a licensed Vet.
-The Veterinarian have to enter the date, the hour and the minute of administration into the pet’s passport, stamp it and sign it. (very important -The Date, the Hour, the Minute, or else your pet won’t be allowed into the UK)
+The Veterinarian have to enter the date, the hour and the minute of administration into the pet’s passport, stamp it and sign it. (very important -The Date, the Hour, the Minute and only on the Roman Number VII page in the dog’s passport, or else your pet won’t be allowed into the UK)

-You have to wait 24 hours for the treatment to take effect before re-entry into the UK, but you have to re enter within 120 hours or else the whole thing have to be repeated again.
+You have to wait 24 hours before re-entry into the UK, but you have to re enter within 120 hours or else the whole thing have to be repeated again.
 If the above isn’t done right your pets will be turned back at the border before you board the ferry or train.

 Beside the EU laws on pet travel, every country can have it’s owns requirements for dogs and cats and other pets.

 You can take your pets with the ferry or with the train trough the tunnel.
-The ferry companies charge £15-£35 per pet and the train charge £25 per pet.
+The ferry companies charge around £15-20 pounds per pet and the train charge £19 per pet.
 You have to include how many pets you are taking when making the ticket reservation.

-When you get to the ticket booth before you board the ferry or train, you have to give them the pet’s passport and scan the chip in with the scanner they hand you and if all is right you will get your boarding pass.
+When you get to the ticket booth before you board the ferry, you have to give them the pet’s passport and scan the chip with the scanner they hand you and if all is right you will get your boarding pass.
 You will also get a green sheet you have to stick to the windshield.
 This one is to alert personal on the ferry, there are pets in the vehicle.

 Also gonna get a white sheet of paper with the passport and pet data on it, that proves you had the inspection done before boarding in case on the English side they decide to stop you and check your car and papers.